hantsy/spring6-sandbox/docs/problem-detail.md

 Building on these industry standards, Spring 6 has introduced native support for ProblemDetails, making it easier for developers to adopt this consistent error format in their applications.

-Let's take a closer look at the new [`ProblemDetail`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/ProblemDetail.html) class that was introduced in Spring 6, which includes several fields defined by RFC9457:
+Let's take a closer look at the new [`ProblemDetail`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/ProblemDetail.html) class that was introduced in Spring 6, which is just a POJO and includes several fields defined by RFC 9457:

 * `type` – A URI identifying the problem type
 * `status` – The HTTP status code